IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.recentfiles`

 Parse lnk and jumplist files in a directory.
+For enhanced parsing results, it is recommended to run `fs_timelines` or `mft_timeline` first.
-It is recommended to run `windows.recentfiles_report` after parsing all possible recentfiles with the present job
+To create a summary of all recentfiles run `windows.recentfiles_report` after the present job.

 #### Configurable parameters